 - Bachelor of Laws or Juris Doctor provides a solid foundation in a wide variety of substantive law areas, as well as legal process and civil procedure, and develops legal research and writing skills. - Legal research requires legal training and experience, and incorporates a specific set of analytical and practical skills.
 At this level, this position may independently conduct legal research for own use on matters with high risk and high complexity, or engage with comparatively more junior lawyers to conduct all or part of the legal research.
-The position will review and analyze the outcome of all legal research. - The position is considered a senior position in which the position uses extensive experience in high complexity matters to independently deliver legal services in many various areas of law, including aboriginal, administrative and public law, access and privacy, bankruptcy, constitutional, corporate and commercial, employment, labour, education, energy, environmental, health, real estate, finance, pensions, surrogate, tax, tort, trade, family, immigration, intellectual property, and wills and estates (depending on the case/file).

-- This position deals with less straightforward cases/files that have multiple issues or presents novel legal principles and issues. - This position requires senior/seasoned understanding in one or more of the related areas of law listed above as their assignments typically require knowledge of multiple legal issues. - Thorough understanding of relevant legislation (Acts and Regulations provincial, federal, and international), court rules and processes, common law, policies, and procedures to provide accurate legal advice and appropriately assess risks. - Membership in good standing with the Law Society of Alberta (or eligibility for membership with the Law Society of Alberta)- including compliance with its continuing legal education obligations-is required for all practicing lawyers in Alberta, including those in government. - Effective writing, verbal, listening, negotiating, and advocacy skills; and the ability to clearly and effectively communicate with clients.
+The position will review and analyze the outcome of all legal research. - The position is considered a senior position in which the position uses extensive experience in high complexity matters to independently deliver legal services in many various areas of law, including aboriginal, administrative and public law, access and privacy, bankruptcy, constitutional, corporate and commercial, employment, labour, education, energy, environmental, health, real estate, finance, pensions, surrogate, tax, tort, trade, family, immigration, intellectual property, and wills and estates (depending on the case/file). - This position deals with less straightforward cases/files that have multiple issues or presents novel legal principles and issues. - This position requires senior/seasoned understanding in one or more of the related areas of law listed above as the assignments typically require knowledge of multiple legal issues. - Thorough understanding of relevant legislation (Acts and Regulations provincial, federal, and international), court rules and processes, common law, policies, and procedures to provide accurate legal advice and appropriately assess risks. - Membership in good standing with the Law Society of Alberta (or eligibility for membership with the Law Society of Alberta)- including compliance with its continuing legal education obligations-is required for all practicing lawyers in Alberta, including those in government. - Effective writing, verbal, listening, negotiating, and advocacy skills; and the ability to clearly and effectively communicate with clients. - This position requires the ability to effectively communicate with colleagues, in order to manage relationships and sensitive situations.
+This position also requires leadership and collaboration skills, including the ability to mentor and coach and facilitate knowledge transfer. - Knowledge of JSG and Divisional policies and guidelines, as well as client department(s), are needed to assist Director with overall team management, and to work on broader initiatives. - This position requires excellent client relationship building skills and a good sense of business and operation judgment.